dehesselle/mibap/README.md

 This repository (on [GitLab](https://gitlab.com/inkscape/deps/macos), [GitHub](https://github.com/dehesselle/mibap)) is the development platform for building and packaging [Inkscape](https://inkscape.org) 1.x on macOS.
 It creates a disk image containing all dependencies and provides the build scripts that are being used in Inkscape's CI.

-Its original name was "mibap" (short for "macOS Inkscape build and package") which is still being used in a few places.
+Its working title was/is "mibap" (short for "macOS Inkscape build and package") which is still being used in a few places.

 ## Under the hood